 The University of Arizona College of Engineering currently does not offer an engineering degree related explicitly to Computer Science and Engineering.
 UA engineering students that have historically leaned more toward software development careers have typically obtained Electrical and Computer Engineering degrees, with an emphasis towards Computer Engineering, and take various computer programming courses as electives.
-Alternatively, these students obtain a Computer Science degree from the College of Science that lead to future software career opportunities but lack the specific engineering discipline and emphasis offered with the CSE degree curriculum.
-Since software development as an engineering discipline is a 'in high-demand' field (as shown by the market analysis), it is likely that students are selecting other programs or universities since UArizona does not currently offer Computer Science and Engineering.
+Alternatively, these students obtain a Computer Science degree from the College of Science that lead to future software development as an engineering discipline is a 'in high-demand' field (as shown by the market analysis), it is likely that students are selecting other programs or universities since UArizona does not currently offer Computer Science and Engineering.
 It is believed that by offering an innovative and industry relevant CSE degree, new students will be attracted to the university.
 As we have seen over the past decade, software has become an integral element/component within the systems, products, and technologies that are part of the 4th industrial revolution.